0xtheak/nodejsAuthentication/README.md

     Register a new user by providing an email and password.
     Log in with the registered email and password.
-    Alternatively, click on the Google buttons to log in using social media accounts.
+    Alternatively, click on the Login with Google buttons to log in using google accounts.

 Dependencies